 Opportunities for gospel connections are flourishing across Africa.
 Christian groups in Uganda, Liberia, Mozambique, and more are learning about WELS and Lutheran doctrine and reaching out for fellowship.
-One of these church bodies, Lutheran Congregations in Ministry for Christ in Kenya, reached out to WELS and was officially welcomed into fellowship at this summer’s synod convention.
+One of these church bodies, Lutheran Congregations in Ministry for Christ in Kenya, reached out to WELS and was officially welcomed into fellowship at the 2019 synod convention.
 More small and scattered church bodies that hold true to confessional Lutheran doctrine are working toward that same possibility.

 The One Africa Team, working under WELS World Missions, assesses the teachings and validity of these groups and how WELS may help.
 They work closely with the Lutheran Church of Central Africa (LCCA) in Zambia and Malawi, which started as WELS world missions decades ago and are now independent church bodies, on this process.